lwxbkr/homepage/content/classes/lab_manager.md

 - 9. Volumetric dip and azimuth
     - <a href="../Lecture 9.
 Volumetric dip and azimuth_w_voice_over2.pdf">Download PDF</a>
 - 10. Curvature and reflector
-- 11-14.
-Seismic Expression of Tectonics
+- 11. Seismic Expression of Tectonics(Ⅰ)
     - <a href="../Lecture 11.
 Curvature, reflector rotation, and reflector convergence.pdf">Download PDF</a>
+- 12. Seismic Expression of Tectonics(Ⅱ)
+- 13. Seismic Expression of Tectonics(Ⅲ)
+- 14. Seismic Expression of Tectonics(Ⅳ)
 - 15. Interpretation structures; Seismic practices (Midterm #2)
     - <a href="../Lecture 12-15.
 Attribute expression of tectonic deformation.pdf">Download PDF</a>
+- 16. Seismic Expression of Clastics(Ⅰ)
+- 17. Seismic Expression of Clastics(Ⅱ)
-- 16-17.
-Seismic Expression of Clastics
+- 18. Seismic Expression of Carbonate(Ⅰ)
-- 18-19.
-Seismic Expression of Carbonate
+- 19. Seismic Expression of Carbonate(Ⅱ)
 - 20. Attribute illumination of fractures
 - 21. Carbonate and Clastics; Seismic attributes (Midterm #3)
 - 22. Practice of sediments, Presentation of final projects